-1. Anchorage Borough Census Area: Anchorage Municipality/Borough is on the 'connected surface transportation network' (defined as road and/or marine highway network) and includes:
+- 1. Anchorage Municipality.
+Anchorage Municipality is on the 'connected surface transportation network' (defined as road and/or marine highway network) and includes:

 - 'Anchorage Urbanized Area'

 - 'Anchorage Northeast Urban Cluster

 - Surrounding rural areas

-- 2. Fairbanks North Star Borough Census Area: Fairbanks North Star Borough is on the 'connected surface transportation network' and includes:
+- 2. Fairbanks North Star Borough.
+Fairbanks North Star Borough is on the 'connected surface transportation network' and includes:

 - 'Fairbanks Urbanized Area'

-- 'Moose Creek Urban Cluster'
+- 'Eielson AFB Urban Cluster'

 - Surrounding rural areas

-- 3. Mat-Su Borough Census Area: Matanuska-Susitna Borough is on the 'connected surface transportation network' and includes:
+- 3. Matanuska-Susitna Borough.
+Matanuska-Susitna Borough is on the 'connected surface transportation network' and includes:

-- 'Palmer Urban Cluster'

-- 'Wasilla Urban Cluster'
+- 'Lakes-Knik-Fairview-Wasilla Urban Cluster'

 - Surrounding rural areas

 - 4a.
-Rural/Remote Census Areas Excluding Census Tracts with Urban Clusters: This stratum is the same as Synar Survey Stratum Id 4

-Rural/Remote, with the exception that five census tracts were excluded and

-Rural/Remote, with the exception that five census tracts were excluded and placed into a separate stratum (see 4b below).
-Stratum 4a is comprised of 13 census areas (minus the five census tracts) and is rural and predominantly remote in character.
+Rural/Remote Census Areas Excluding Census Tracts with Urban Clusters.
+This stratum is the same as Synar Survey Stratum Id 4 Rural/Remote, with the exception that four census tracts were excluded and placed into a separate stratum (see 4b below).
+Stratum 4a is comprised of 13 census areas (minus the four census tracts) and is rural and predominantly remote in character.